brandonjamesparkinson/brandonjamesparkinson/README.md

 ### Software Developer and Tech Enthusiast
 - 🙋‍♂️ I’m currently working as a Software Developer at [Cimlogic Ltd](https://www.cimlogic.co.uk/)
 - 💻 Working with C#, .NET, SQL and Azure
-- 🤔 Exploring vueJS, React and Angular and DevOps
+- 🤔 Exploring Web APIs and .NET 6